Key Stage 1 Reading Fluency Project

 The Ofsted 2019 Education Inspection Framework states that ‘a rigorous approach to the teaching of reading develops learners’ confidence and enjoyment in reading’ and states that learners should ‘read widely and often, with fluency and comprehension’.
 The Key Stage 1 Reading Fluency Project will actively support schools in achieving these aims.

-The project is being delivered within schools in Hertfordshire, and is also available to surrounding counties, including London.
+The eight-week long project is being delivered within schools in Hertfordshire, and is also available to surrounding counties, including London.